jsdclxvi/Reforestation/README.md

-## A ghost walks into a bar and asks for a glass of vodka but the bar tender says, “sorry we don’t serve spirits”
+## A weasel walks into a bar.
+The bartender says, "Wow, I've never served a weasel before.
+What can I get for you?"
+## "Pop," goes the weasel.